Kajo-dev/Kajo-dev/README.md

 ### Hi there, I'm Kajetan - aka Kajo 👋
 ## I'm a young man with great ambitions and greater goals

-- 🔭 I’m currently working on my web app
+- 🔭 I’m currently working on my WebApp
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning AWS
-- 👯 I’m looking to collaborate with other backend masters
-- 🥅 2022 Goals: To get into university, start my own business
+- 🥅 2022 Goals: To get into university, get the first job
 - ⚡ Fun fact: I drink too much coffee

 ### Connect with me: